Request quote

 The confusion and misunderstanding around round pipe and round tube is incredibly common—even in metal shops.
-There are many who do not understand the differences between the two, which leads to a shocking number of quality issues, missed callouts, inaccurate specifications, and ultimately, too many mistakes.
+Many professionals still don’t understand the differences between the two, which leads to a shocking number of quality issues, missed callouts, inaccurate specifications, and ultimately, costly mistakes in production.

 Pipe started in the early 1600s in Boston, well before flushable toilets, and was often manufactured from wood.
 Wooden pipes, started from logs, of course, were hollowed out and then joined together.